By J. L. Starkey

-Family interviews begin
+Family interviews begin!

 My first interview was with my grandmother; her memories were peppered with family legends and rumors, along with a lot of questions.
 She apologized for the lack of facts and resources, but said that her niece, Alberta, might be able to help.
 Fingers crossed, I sent an introduction to this mysterious first cousin once removed.

 Letters from Alberta

 Alberta and I corresponded for quite some time; she was an inspiration and a wonderful mentor.
-I filed those letters and documents away when I left for college, and assumed they were lost during a move.
+I filed those letters and documents away when I left for college.
+Years later, I assumed they were lost during a move.

 Dad passed away several years ago, but genealogy is one way to keep his memory alive.
 So it is with all family members.
 Telling our stories and our truths should be a part of things, if we want to inspire the next generation of researchers.

 As family historians and genealogists, we spend a lot of time there.
 We break down brick walls and prove ancestral connections there.
-We research and we network there.
+We research there, and we network there.
 And if we are among the lucky ones, we find our calling there…